torvalds/linux/Documentation/gpu/drm-usage-stats.rst

 - All keys shall be prefixed with `drm-`.
 - Whitespace between the delimiter and first non-whitespace character shall be ignored when parsing.
-- Neither keys or values are allowed to contain whitespace characters.
+- Keys are not allowed to contain whitespace characters.
 - Numerical key value pairs can end with optional unit string.
 - Data type of the value is fixed as defined in the specification.